Taxis in Fiji: A Traveller’s Guide

 Taxis in Viti Levu

 Fiji’s largest island with the largest towns and road network has plenty of taxis to transport you not only within towns but across the island if needed.
-Taxis are available in abundance at taxi stands and the airports, as well as easily hailed down.
+Taxis are available in abundance at taxi stands and airports, as well as easily hailed down.
 Elsewhere, you can get accommodations to call taxi drivers for you.
 Taxis become less frequent the further inland you go.

 Taxis in Vanua Levu